 Through partnering with businesses, 57% of our client's report seeing a significant positive change in company culture with a further 43% seeing some positive change.

 Employee turnover vs. bad hiring decisions

 Making a bad hire can cost a company up to two and a half times the salary of the employee in question.
 Bad hires have a detrimental effect on company costs and business culture.
 Psychometric tests help recruiters and companies to make reliable hiring decisions.
-Through the use of a DISC assessment, recruiters understand who individuals are before they even begin working at the company.
+Through the use of behavioural profiling, recruiters understand who individuals are before they even begin working at the company.
 Once we know things like a candidate's preferred work environment (if at home or the office) and their development areas, we can implement suitable measures, such as training and development plans.
 These measures will ensure the recruit has the best experience possible working for the company.
 If we overlook these crucial attributes, we may find a new hire doesn't enjoy the role, has to expend too much energy and therefore becomes overworked and stressed.
 They may also lose motivation, their productivity decreases or in the worst case they leave the role entirely.
 Psychometric Assessments can be critical to recruiters to ensure they avoid bad hiring decisions.